jamescoxon/nano_distributed_pow_client/README.md

 ## Configuration

+About the two types of clients, doing **on demand** or **precached** work:

+- If you are using your GPU, consider only computing on demand work by adding --work-type urgent_only.
+This is the type of work that needs to be computed as soon as possible.

+- If you are using CPU, you will be timed out from on demand work if you can't complete it within 6 seconds.
+These clients are still very useful, but should add --work-type precache_only so that they only compute precache work, which has no time restrictions.

 Run `nano-dpow-client --help` for configuration options.
 The address is mandatory, but not checked to be an existing nano account.

 To save your configuration, add `--save-config` when running the client.
 A configuration file `.nano-dpow-client.conf` will be placed in the user's `$HOME` directory.
 This can be manually modified.

 In case the same argument exists in the configuration file and is provided by argument, the argument takes priority.

-Your address is used to keep track of your work preferences, statistics, and to send small payouts in the future.
+Your address is used to keep track of your work preferences, statistics, and to send payouts.